google/comprehensive-rust/src/cargo.md

 This will allow [rust-analyzer][1] to jump to the definitions.
 We suggest using [VS Code][2] to edit the code (but any LSP compatible editor works).

 Some folks also like to use the [Jetbrains][4] family of IDEs, which do their own analysis but have their own tradeoffs.
 If you prefer them, you can install the [Rust Plugin][5].
-Please take note that as of writing debugging only works on the CLion version of the Jetbrains IDEA suite.
+Please take note that as of January 2023 debugging only works on the CLion version of the Jetbrains IDEA suite.

 [1]: https://rust-analyzer.github.io/
 [2]: https://code.visualstudio.com/